nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Dealing with missing data files<br>**
 * Test case: The data folder does not have the file `addressbook.json`.
 Open TAB.<br>
-  Expected: TAB shows no students.
-Person list has been reset to empty.
+  Expected: TAB creates the `addressbook.json` file with sample data.

 **Dealing with corrupted data files<br>**
-Prerequisites: TAB has an initial list of students.
+Prerequisites: `addressbook.json` has an initial list of students.
 * Test case:
   1. Edit `addressbook.json` such that the name of a student is empty, e.g. `name: ""`
   2. Open TAB.<br>